meilisearch/documentation/advanced_guides/prefix.md

 Even if, as you can observe, there is an `s` in `movies` and `musical`.
 The prefix search begins searching at **the start of the word**.
 Notice that a prefix search is only done for the last word of a query, other words must be of the same length but can contain typos.

-When we search for `sho` only the documents containing `show` will be returned.
-Obviously we will also return words if you wrote a prefix with typos, you can [read more about the typo rules on the dedicated page](/advanced_guides/typotolerance.md#typo-tolerance-rules).
+If the query is `sho`, only the documents containing `show` will be returned.
+MeiliSearch also handles typos while performing the prefix search, you can [read more about the typo rules on the dedicated page](/advanced_guides/typotolerance.md#typo-tolerance-rules).

 ::: tip
 We also [apply splitting and concatenating on search queries](/advanced_guides/concat.md).